buildkite/kitesocial/README.md

 ## Welcome

-Welcome to Kitesocial, a twitter clone!
+Welcome to Kitesocial, a Twitter clone!

 ## Development setup